DOTOCA/gmailarchive/README.md

     add_my_key      Adds your id_rsa.pub to server
-    docean          Set the environment to work with DigitalOcean docean_destroy  Delete the DigitalOcean droplet
+    docean          Set the environment to work with DigitalOcean docean_backup   Create a backup of the DigitalOcean droplet docean_destroy  Delete the DigitalOcean droplet
     docean_start    Start the DigitalOcean server.
 Restored from backup if exists install         Install the gmailbackup scripts and all required software